damar-wicaksono/gsa-module/README.rst

  - Sobol' quasirandom number sequence generator is a wrapper around the implementation by `Joe and Kuo (2008)`_.
 Two binaries are made available for linux64 and windows64
+ - Randomization of the Sobol' quasi-random number using random shift procedure
  - Optimization of the latin hypercube design is done via evolutionary stochastic algorithm (ESE)